MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 This article provides a foundational reference architecture for a workload deployed on Azure virtual machines (VMs).

-The example workload assumed by this architecture is a tired-web application that's deployed on separate set of VMs.
+The example workload assumed by this architecture is a tired-web application that's deployed on separate sets of VMs.
+VMs are provisioned as part a scale set deployments.

 However, the primary focus of that architecture isn't the application.
 Instead it provides guidance for configuring and deploying the infrastructure components with which the application interacts.
 These components include compute, storage, networking, monitoring and more.
 This architecture serves as a starting point for an Infrastructure-as-a-Service (IaaS) workload.
 The data tier is intentionally excluded from this guidance, to maintain the focus on the infrastructure.